cahoover/rt-exeges-hugo/content/features/index.md

 ## Three kinds of authors.
 One layer.

-**Deterministic passes flag whatever you need flagged.** Every citation, every mention of a name, every dollar figure, every image — anything that can be identified mechanically is annotated across the whole corpus at once.
+**Deterministic passes flag whatever you need flagged.** Every citation, every mention of a name, every dollar figure, every image — anything that can be identified mechanically is automatically annotated across the whole corpus at once.
 This creates the scaffolding the other authors build on.

 **AI agents file claims, and every claim must survive verification.** An agent's finding is checked against the source excerpt it cites before it can enter the record.
 Quote text that isn't there, and the whole write is rejected.